mysticeragames/cms/README.md

 ### Run in Docker

-Idea/TODO: No volumes needed: the content + generated files are attached as git-submodule repositories, so the docker container can be destroyed at any time.
+Idea/TODO: The content + generated files are attached as git-submodule repositories, so the docker container can be destroyed at any time.

 ```bash
 # Normal usage